Mani-Amjadi/FileHunter/README.md

 ```

 ## Features
-- [x] Can send key key to your telegram bot
+- [x] Can send key key to your telegram bot .
-- [x] can give you exe and python file
+- [x] can give you exe and python file .
-- [x] you can Enter icon path for exe icon
+- [x] you can Enter icon path for exe icon .
+- [x] Can Send Key to your Email .
+- [x] Can Put Your Text into A Text File For sacrifice .

-## Contact Me
+## Contact me
 `my instagram` : [instagram](https://www.instagram.com/mani_amjadi)

 `discord channel` : [discord](https://discord.com)